Breaker Panel

 Frequent breaker tripping

-There are black spots or burnt areas.
+There are black stains or burnt areas.

 There are burning scents

-The wire appears to have been heated
+The wire seems to have been heated

 Flickering or dimming lights

 These indicators indicate an inconsistency in the flow of electricity through your electrical panel.
-This could happen if the wiring or the individual circuit breakers in the panel aren’t in good shape.
+This can happen if the wiring or{ individual|| the individual} circuit breakers on the panel aren’t in good shape.

 What are the reasons to upgrade your home’s electric panel?

-You have added a home generator
+You are adding a home generator

 An additional in-law room is currently in the works

-Upgrade to an electric vehicle charging station
+Upgrade to an EV charging station

-Always be secure
+Always stay sure to be secure

 You can also add a circuit by yourself